Senjai/multitenancy/README.md

 Since the hash is generated from the data (I think) and the data doesnt change, I just copied the generated hash and it passes.
 Not sure if this is the best way to go about it.

 ***

+## Page 158

+It feels like this should have a new subheading, or something to sepearte the sections from changing payment plans to setting up subscriptions.

+***